Shun Oguri: Acting

+He appeared in his first South-Korean and Japanese co-production, the Netflix original television series Romantics Anonymous alongside Han Hyo-joo.
+This remake of the French romantic comedy film Les Émotifs Anonymes premiered at the 30th Busan International Film Festival and was released on Netflix in October 2025.

 In 2005, Oguri lent his voice as a voice actor in Fullmetal Alchemist the Movie: Conqueror of Shamballa, together with his brother Ryo.
 In 2009, he lent his voice as a voice actor once again in Wangan Midnight as 'Akio Asakura'.

+Directing

 He is also a director.
 His directorial debut was directing a commercial in 2009, but his major directorial debut on the big screen was a movie titled Surely Someday, which was released on July 17, 2010 nationwide in Japan.
 Oguri cast several of his good friends within the entertainment industry in the movie, such as Keisuke Koide as the lead starring role, Actresses Mao Inoue and Aya Ueto as cameos, and himself also making a cameo appearance in the movie.